wink94/RASA-HR-bot/data/nlu.md

 - what are the available jobs at hsenid.?
 - Hi im [Nuwan](name), i'm [23](age) years old.
 I studied at [university of colombo](university), [software engineering](study_stream) stream. can you tell me what are the available options.
+- im looking for a job
+- what are the job openings you have
+- what are job openings at [hsenid](company)

 ## intent: job_apply_intern
 - Hi im [yuwan](name). i'm looking for a internship. what are the available positions?